xvik/dropwizard-guicey-ext/README.md

 #### [JDBI3 integration](guicey-jdbi3)

-Jdbi3 integrtation, based on dropwizard module.
+Jdbi3 integration, based on dropwizard module.
 Introduce thread bound transactions, defined with annotations.
 Sql proxies could be used as usual guice beans without extra efforts to use them in the same transaction.

 #### [Single page applications](guicey-spa)